Why we need to move to a steady state economy

 - We collectively need to understand and acknowledge the crisis we are facing.

-- We need to give up on our obsession with economic growth.
+- We need to give up on our obsession with economic growth, particularly in wealthy countries.

 - We need to move quickly to a steady-state economy – a society operating in balance with the capacities of our beautiful planet.

 What can I do?

 - Read up on how economic growth is degrading our planet.

 - Contact your local chapter of the Center for the Advancement of a Steady State Economy (CASSE), and get involved.
 If you are in Canberra, contact Steady State ACT.